Hotel Alfonso XIII

 Hotel Alfonso XIII is the best known hotel in Seville, and certainly one of its finest.
 Well-located close to the city center, this magnificent building was built between 1916 and 1928 especially for the Ibero-American Exposition of 1929.

 The Alfonso XIII is the grandest hotel in Seville

 The hotel has a lovely and generously sized swimming pool

-Newly refurbished rooms and public areas offer a very comfortable stay
+Spacious rooms and luxurious public areas offer a very comfortable stay